sollan/pdf2markdown/README.md

 ======================

 ## Usage
 A script that converts (ppt-like) pdf to mark-up style text with headers and bullet points.
 I use it to get my pdf lecture slides into markup-enabled notebooks (e.g., Simplenote).
+The first line on each page is by default the header, lines broken up by a narrow column are merged, and special characters at the beginning of lines are converted to bullet point "-")

 ## Instructions:

 It can be run with two options:
 ### 1. automatic output:
-- enter filename, (password), skip unwanted lines if they contain specific characters (e.g., page label "3 / 10", name of the presenter),  and whether you want to modify the text formatting (merge lines broken up by a narrow column and change special characters to bullet point "-").
+- enter filename, (password), skip unwanted lines if they contain specific characters (e.g., page label "3 / 10", name of the presenter),  and whether you want to modify the text formatting.
 It then outputs the processed result for the entire pdf file.
 ### 2. manual specification:
 - enter the parameters above for each page, check output, and continue to next page if you're satisfied with the output.

 ## Example output:

 ##### The somatic motor system controls skeletal muscles
 Output systems of the nervous system